-Rains batter central Korea, killing two in Daejeon
+Rains batter central Korea, killing one in Daejeon

-An intense overnight downpour wreaked havoc in much of central and southern Korea Thursday, causing severe flooding in Daejeon that left two dead and around a hundred homes underwater.
+An intense overnight downpour wreaked havoc in much of central and southern Korea Thursday, causing severe flooding in Daejeon that left one dead and around a hundred homes underwater.

 According to the Korea Meteorological Administration (KMA), which lifted heavy rain alerts nationwide by Thursday afternoon, Daejeon experienced around 191.5 millimeters (7.5 inches) of rainfall, nearby Gyeryong and Nonsan, both in South Chungcheong, around 125 to 139 millimeters and Sejong around 111.5 millimeters — all record downpours for this year.

 The neighboring province of North Chungcheong was also battered by torrential rain, with Boeun County receiving the heaviest precipitation of 220.7 millimeters.
 The southern parts of Gyeonggi also received precipitous rainfall, with Anseong receiving a total of 234 millimeters.

 But the heaviest damage from Thursday’s rains was reported from Daejeon, Korea’s fifth most populous city, where 28 apartment complexes, 85 individual houses and 55 cars were flooded.

 A man in his 50s was discovered dead at the entrance of his inundated apartment residence in the same district, apparently the victim of a heart attack.

 Police believe he may have died of shock sometime around 3 a.m. early Thursday morning, but added an autopsy was needed to determine the exact cause of death.

 Emergency rescue personnel evacuated around 80 residents from the same apartment complex.

 Daejeon’s KMA said most of the rain that fell on the city overnight was concentrated in the hour between 4 and 5 a.m., when an estimated 80 millimeters fell.